How to validate VPN throughput to a virtual network

 - Determine your application's baseline throughput requirements.

 - Determine your Azure VPN gateway throughput limits.
 For help, see the "Gateway SKUs" section of About VPN Gateway.

 - Determine the Azure VM throughput guidance for your VM size.

 - Determine your Internet Service Provider (ISP) bandwidth.

-If your calculated throughput does not meet your application's baseline throughput requirements, you need to increase the bandwidth of the resource that you identified as the bottleneck.
+If your calculated throughput does not meet your application's baseline throughput requirements, you must increase the bandwidth of the resource that you identified as the bottleneck.
 To resize an Azure VPN Gateway, see Changing a gateway SKU.
 To resize a virtual machine, see Resize a VM.
-If you are not experiencing expected Internet bandwidth, you may also want to contact your ISP.
+If you are not experiencing the expected Internet bandwidth, you may also contact your ISP.

 Validate network throughput by using performance tools